 3) Muscle endurance

-Research and years of training have previously shown that the rep range of 1-6 reps per set is best for increasing muscle strength; and that the rep range of 7-12 reps per set is best for increasing muscle growth; while reps of 12 and higher are best for increasing muscle endurance.
-This has always sounded solid based on what we know about muscle physiology and the energy systems used during these types of workouts, as well as the results that athletes have seen over the years training these ways.
+Research and years of training have previously shown that the rep range of 1-6 per set is best for increasing muscle strength; 7-12 reps per set is best for increasing muscle growth; and reps of 12 and higher are best for increasing muscle endurance.
+This sounds solid based on what we know about muscle physiology and the energy systems used during these types of workouts, as well as the results that athletes have seen over the years training this way.

-Theoretically this sounds like the smartest plan based on the repetition maximum continuum.
+Theoretically, this sounds like the smartest plan based on the repetition maximum continuum.
 It’s pure science, right?
-But alas, as science often does, there is new research that turns this way of thinking upside down.
+But alas, as it often happens in science, there's new research that turns the traditional way of thinking upside down.

-Another tidbit that us strength scientists have learned in the laboratory is the fact that muscles are recruited (called into contract) from smallest to biggest.
+Another fact that strength scientists have learned in the laboratory is that muscles are recruited (or called to contract) from smallest to biggest.

-This is known as the size principle.
-To keep things simple, there are two main types of muscle fibers – slow-twitch muscle fibers and fast-twitch muscle fibers.
-Slow-twitch muscle fibers are those with the most endurance and are the smallest and weakest.
-The fast-twitch muscle fibers are those that have less endurance, but have the most strength and power and grow the biggest.
+This is known as the "size principle."
+There are two main types of muscle fibers: slow twitch and fast twitch.
+Slow-twitch muscle fibers are those with the most endurance, but they're also the smallest and weakest.
+The fast-twitch fibers are those that have less endurance, but the most strength and power and the ability to grow the biggest.

-When you pick up a weight and do a biceps curl, the slow-twitch muscles fibers in the biceps are first recruited, or called into action to contract to lift the weight.
+When you pick up a weight and do a biceps curl, the slow-twitch muscles fibers in the biceps are recruited first to lift the weight.

-If you were curling the maximum weight that you could lift for one rep, then just about every single muscle fiber from slow to fast would be recruited to lift that weight.
+If you curl the maximum weight that you can lift for one rep, then just about every single muscle fiber from slow to fast will be recruited to lift that weight.

-However, when you pick up a weight that you can curl for 20 reps, you may only recruit the slow twitch muscle fibers because the weight is so light that the fast-twitch muscle fibers don’t even need to be bothered.
-Since the fast-twitch muscle fibers are the ones that grow the biggest and strongest and the slow-twitch muscle fibers need to stay small for maximal endurance, it has been assumed that to really build maximal muscle size the weight must be heavy enough to recruit the fast twitch muscle fibers.
+However, when you pick up a weight that you can curl for 20 reps, you may only recruit the slow-twitch muscle fibers because the weight is so light that the fast-twitch fibers don’t even need to be bothered.
+Since the fast-twitch fibers are the ones that grow the biggest and strongest and the slow-twitch fibers need to stay small for maximal endurance, it has been assumed that to really build maximal muscle size, the weight must be heavy enough to recruit the fast-twitch muscle fibers.

 While recruiting the maximum number of fast-twitch muscle fibers may be crucial for muscle growth, there appears to be other factors involved.

-Metabolic stress is created within the muscle when byproducts accumulate from the biochemical pathways that are used in the muscle cells to produce the energy required to allow the muscles to continue contracting to lift the weight.
+Metabolic stress is created within the muscle when byproducts accumulate from the biochemical pathways used in the muscle cells to produce the energy required to lift the weight.

 Higher reps increase the amount of biochemical byproducts that are produced.
-So as long as you take that high rep set to muscle failure, you recruit the same amount of fast-twitch muscle fibers as a heavier set for fewer reps, but you also induce greater metabolic stress.
-And while all of this sounds good in theory, there is also research that supports this contention.
-Now does training with lighter weights sound a little more compelling?
+So as long as you take that high-rep set to muscle failure, you'll recruit the same amount of fast-twitch muscle fibers as a heavier set for fewer reps.
+But you also induce greater metabolic stress.
+While all of this sounds good in theory, there's also research that supports this contention.
+Training with lighter weights is starting to sound a little more compelling, isn't it?

 The majority of the research on lighter weight/higher rep training comes out of the Exercise Metabolism Research Group at McMaster University in Canada.

-A 2011 study by the same researchers looked at what happens to muscle protein synthesis following heavy-weight or light-weight training when subjects consumed a protein shake 24 hours after the workout.
+A 2011 study by the same researchers looked at what happens to muscle-protein synthesis following heavy- or light-weight training when subjects consumed a protein shake 24 hours after the workout.

-One trend that you should be noticing right away from these two studies is that the most critical factor in increasing muscle protein synthesis, both immediately after training and for the 24 hours that follow, is to take all sets to muscle failure.
+One trend that you should notice right away in these two studies is that the most critical factor in increasing muscle-protein synthesis, both immediately after training and for the 24 hours that follow, is to take all sets to muscle failure.